oiwic/QOS-v0.1/qos/doc/CloudQ/Q&A.md

 **ACTIVE**: the system is running tasks or ready to run tasks, in this state, user submitted quantum circuits will be executed immediately if it is the first in the task queue, a circuit execution takes only a few seconds.

 **CALIBRATION**: the system is performing calibrations.
 There are four levels of calibrations and takes 1 to 50 minutes to finished.
-About half of the time the system in performing calibrations, that means a blindly submitted task has a 50% of chance to be executed immediately.
+About half of the time the system is performing calibrations, that roughly gives a blindly submitted task a 50% of chance to be executed immediately.

 **MAINTENANCE**: The backend is connected but not offering online services, we are doing some maintenance work, running local experiments for example.
 During this state the parameter updation will be continued.